rodneyshupe/Cookbook/Recipes/Sauces/HotSauceGrilledPineappleJalapeno.rst

 Directions
 ----------

-1. Add all ingredients into a blender and puree until sauce forms.
+1. Combine all the ingredients in a blender and puree until a smooth sauce forms.